kaokei/di/tests/injector/AB_CYCLE/README.md

 ## Scene description

-class A depend on class B
+class A depends on class B
-class B depend on class A
+class B depends on class A

 ## note